cybernetics/JTemplate/README.md

     public TemplateEncoder(URL url, String mimeType) { ... }
     public TemplateEncoder(URL url, String mimeType, Charset charset) { ... }

 The first argument specifies the URL of the template document (generally as a resource on the application's classpath).
 The second represents the MIME type of the content produced by the template.
-The third argument represents the optional character encoding used by the template document.
+The third argument represents the character encoding used by the template document.
 The default value is UTF-8.

-The following methods can be used to get and set the optional base name of the resource bundle that will be used to resolve resource references:
+The following methods can be used to get and set the optional base name of the resource bundle that will be used to resolve resource references.
+If unspecified, any resource references will resolve to `null`:

     public String getBaseName() { ... }
     public void setBaseName(String baseName) { ... }